Expose an ingress gateway using an external load balancer

 To complete the steps in this document you need the following resources:

-• A Kubernetes cluster with Anthos Service Mesh installed.
+• A Kubernetes cluster with Cloud Service Mesh installed.

 • An external load balancer that can access the nodes where your cluster is running.
-You will configure this external load balancer to front the ingress gateway of your cluster via the External IP Address.
+You configure this external load balancer to front the ingress gateway of your cluster using the load balancer's external IP address.

 Set up your environment